Show Notes from Episode 2 of the Real Deal…What Matters Live

 The third area is your work experience.
 In talking with dozens of entrepreneurs and company founders about where they got their business ideas, I think this is the most commonly sourced way.
 They’re trying to solve a frustrating problem that they have with a customer or user.
 This is where being curious, inquisitive, having an open mind and not accepting the status quo are very important.

 The next area is attending tradeshows and exhibitions.
-If you’re with a business and going to tradeshows, you’re busy doing booth duty.
-Try to take a half-day to walk around, ask questions, look at what people are doing and how your potential customers are reacting to the solutions that are available in the market.
+If you’re with a business and going to tradeshows, you’re busy doing booth duty setting up the products and advertisement items such as the trade show banner etc. Try to take a half-day to walk around, ask questions, look at what people are doing and how your potential customers are reacting to the solutions that are available in the market.
 Be curious.
 Find out what they like and don’t like.
 That can be a great source of ideas.

 The next area is customer complaints.
 As Bill Gates said, “Your unhappiest customers are your greatest source of learning.”
 If a customer is complaining about something, there’s a good chance that other customers also have that same problem.
 If it’s a big enough and important enough problem for all of the customers, then there could be a business opportunity there.